-Shoulder pain is rapidly becoming an epidemic!
-It appears that the constant reliance on computers and extensive hours spent behind the steering wheel is now starting to take its toll.
+Shoulder Pain is becoming increasingly common.
+It appears that the constant reliance on computers and extensive hours spent behind the steering wheel are now starting to take their toll.

-The main cause of shoulder pain, which can range from tight muscles around the neck to impingement and strains of the rotator cuff muscles to the highly painful and impractical frozen shoulder, is the change in posture of the upper back and shoulder girdle.
+The main cause of Shoulder Pain – which can range from tight muscles around the neck to impingement and strains of the rotator cuff muscles to even the highly painful and impractical “frozen shoulder” – is the change in posture of the upper back and shoulder girdle.

-Treating the inflamed muscle through injections and anti-inflammatory medication is not adequate and will only be short lived as the tight chest muscles, curved upperback and anterior (forward) shoulder blades will ultimately maintain the stress on the rotator cuff muscles.
+Treating the inflamed muscle through injections and anti-inflammatory medication is not adequate and will only be short-lived as the tight chest muscles, curved upper back and anterior (forward) shoulder blades maintain the stress on the rotator cuff muscles.